1. Abraham

 “There is no value in anything until it is finished.”

 You’ve all heard about him.
 Genghis Khan, the Mongol warlord.
 So powerful he nearly made the Chinese people vanish.
 Let’s be honest, what else do we know about Genghis Khan beyond him being a bloodthirsty emperor who nearly took all of Asia?
 Like nothing!
 The guy was so bad that we know him just from his name.
 Tell me that’s not some kind of glaze.
 Even more than that, he had the largest land empire in existence, and actually helped create the Silk Road which helped Europe enter its renaissance.
-Genghis Khan might be one of the most despicable leaders in history, but one of the most glazed as well.
+I feel like being recognizable means a lot.
+Honestly, I’m shocked he still gets talked about so much.
+When I learned about him in history, my teacher made sure to say how this guy was no joke.
+When people hear about Genghis Khan, they know who that guy is, and they know what he’s capable of.
+Khan was one of the best leaders, but also most feared of all time, which to me at least sounds like glaze a little bit.